chrisy/ptptest/README.md

   and any related performance metrics such as measured delay between peers.

-## The client.
+## The client

-There can be many clients.
-Their role is typically to distribute their state or some other data to other clients.
+There can be and generally will be many clients.
+The client role is typically to distribute its state or other data to other clients.

 * Registration, by informing some central server or servers of our presence.
 Typically the client includes some identification data,